Friends of the Children expands unique long-term mentoring program to La Pine - KTVZ

 BEND, Ore.
 (KTVZ) -- Friends of the Children Central Oregon announced Tuesday it will expand its services to La Pine, with the mission to break generational cycles of poverty through its long-term, professional mentoring program for youth in the community.

-With initial funding from the WoodNext Fund and Central Oregon Health Council, and additional awards from The Ford Family Foundation, Deschutes County, The Maybelle Clark MacDonald Fund, Sunriver Women’s Club, the organization -- a "21 Cares for Kids" partner -- launches their expansion to La Pine with nearly three years of operating budget secured.
+With initial funding from the WoodNext Fund and Central Oregon Health Council, and additional awards from The Ford Family Foundation, Deschutes County, The Maybelle Clark MacDonald Fund, Sunriver Women’s Club, the organization launches their expansion to La Pine with nearly three years of operating budget secured.

 To fulfill the role and mission of supporting and guiding children, Friends Central Oregon has hired two professional mentors, called “Friends,” who are dedicated to serving 16 newly enrolled kindergarteners from La Pine Elementary and Rosland Elementary.